NOAA-ORR-ERD/PyGnome/InstallingWithAnaconda.rst

 Building ``py_gnome``
 .....................

-At this point you should at last have all the necessary third-party tools in place.
+At this point you should have all the necessary third-party tools in place.

 Right now, it is probably best to build ``py_gnome`` from source.
-And it is probably best to build a "develop" target for your ``py_gnome`` package if you plan on developing or debugging the ``py_gnome`` source code. (or updating the source code from gitHub)
+And it is probably best to build a "develop" target for your ``py_gnome`` package if you plan on developing or debugging the ``py_gnome`` source code
+(or updating the source code from gitHub).

-Building the "develop" target allows changes in the package python code (or source control updates), to take place immediately.
+Building the "develop" target allows changes in the python code to be immediately available in your python environment without re-installing.

 Of course if you plan on simply using the package, you may certainly build with the "install" target.
 Just keep in mind that any updates to